Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Introduction

+The primary aim of this work is to introduce a methodological advancement for clustering MFD.
+Building on the methodology proposed in \citet{pulido2023}, which applies a multivariate clustering approach to the epigraph and hypograph indices of data and their derivatives, we extend this approach to the multivariate functional context.
+This requires adapting these indices to the multivariate setting. \citet{ieva2020component} suggests an extension based on weighted averages of single indices, which can be applied to extend the outliergram by \citet{arribas} to the multivariate functional context.
+In this direction, we propose novel extensions that preserve previously overlooked relationships between the different components in the data.

 This paper is organized as follows.
-In Section \ref{def} we recall the definition of the epigraph and hypograph indexes in one dimension, highlight the existing extension based on weighted averages of the univariate indexes for each component (\citet{ieva2020component}), and introduce novel definitions of the epigraph and hypograph indexes for multivariate functional data.
-These new definitions incorporate the relationships among different dimensions in multivariate functional datasets.
-At the end of this section, we explore the relationship between the multivariate indexes and their univariate counterparts, as well as various mathematical properties.
-The proofs of the theoretical results given in this section are deferred to the Appendix.
-In Section \ref{clust} we explain the methodology for clustering multivariate functional data based on these indexes.
-Additionally, alternative methodologies for clustering multivariate functional data are reviewed.
-Comparisons between the proposed methodology and other approaches are presented over simulated and real datasets in Sections \ref{simul} and \ref{real}.
-Finally, Section \ref{conc} concludes the paper with remarks on the contributions and potential future research directions in the field of multivariate functional data analysis.
+Section \ref{multiv_ind} reviews the definition of the epigraph and hypograph indices in the univariate case, discusses the existing extension based on weighted averages of univariate indices for each component \citep{ieva2020component}, and introduces novel definitions of the epigraph and hypograph indices for MFD.
+At the end of Section \ref{multiv_ind}, the relationship between the multivariate and univariate indices is examined, along with various theoretical properties, with proofs provided in the Appendix.
+In Section \ref{clust}, EHyClus methodology is presented for clustering MFD based on these indices and alternative clustering approaches are reviewed.
+Section \ref{simul} evaluates EHyClus by comparing its performance with benchmark methodologies on simulated datasets.
+Then, Section \ref{real} applies EHyClus to two real-world datasets: the Canadian Weather dataset and a dataset of $\text{NO}_2$ and $PM10$ concentrations in Madrid, where the optimal number of clusters is determined.
+Finally, Section \ref{conc} concludes with remarks on the contributions and potential future research directions in multivariate functional data analysis.